Aarberg: Schloss Aarberg

 Schloss Aarberg was first built in 1220 with the town.
 From 1358 (when Aarberg was sold) until 1830 around 100 Vögte occupied the castle.
 Today it is the town hall, Bezirk (county) seat as well as the police station for the Cantonal police.
 The Hotel Krone is located on the left side of the castle.

 Church

 The late Gothic church was built in 1526 and promptly burned down.
 It was rebuilt in 1576 and is used by the Swiss Reformed Church.
 The bell tower is one of the tallest buildings in Aarberg.
 The church is built on a single nave plan with a choir.
 Both the pulpit and the organ are worth seeing.

+Siegfried Map

+In 1880, the Swiss Geodetic Commission measured the 2.4 km long main baseline for the Topographic Atlas of Switzerland along the road from Aarberg to Bargen in the Grand Marais, Seeland.

 Politics

 In the 2007 federal election the most popular party was the SVP which received 35.87% of the vote.
 The next three most popular parties were the SPS (21.85%), the FDP (18.41%) and the Green Party (8.79%).
 In the federal election, a total of 1,334 votes were cast, and the voter turnout was 46.7%.